benhauser/ml-lab/README.md

 JavaScript is a clunky choice for performing Linear Algebra / Machine Learning.
 This hasn't stopped motivated people from [going ahead](https://cs.stanford.edu/people/karpathy/convnetjs/) and [doing it anyway](https://deeplearnjs.org/) so your mileage may vary.

-In conclusion, if you are a researcher and/or interested in understanding and manipulating Machine Learning algorithms at a low level then I would lean toward Octave.
+In conclusion, if you are a researcher and/or interested in understanding and manipulating Machine Learning algorithms at a low level then consider working in Octave.

 If you are in industry and are applying Machine Learning algorthms at scale then Python might be the right choice.